beythstudio/beythstudio-legal/docs/legal/en/privacy.md

 Some infrastructure is hosted outside of your jurisdiction.
 We ensure the same level of protection by relying on appropriate safeguards and contractual clauses.

-## 8. Children’s Privacy
+## 8. Children's Privacy

-The Service can be used by people of all ages.
+The Service is intended for users aged 13 and above.
 If you are under 18, please consult a parent or guardian when using the Service.

 ## 9. Child Safety